CausticCatastrophe/screenshooter/README.md

 # Screenshooter

 Screenshooter is a simple and efficient tool for capturing screenshots on Linux.
-It allows users to quickly take screenshots, save them in a specified directory, and manage them with ease.
+It allows users to quickly take rectagle selection screenshots and copy them to the clipboard.

 ## Table of Contents